muoup/Game/README.md

 E - Interact, Talk, Harvest

-Right Click - Pick up and move in inventory
+Left Click - Pick up and drag in inventory; Click to use first right-click option.
-Left Click - Inspect in inventory
+Right Click - Inspect in inventory

 Story: